Dogs-Egregore/super-duper-happiness/README.md

 # super-duper-happiness
 This repo is going to be used for my journey learning how to build web scrapers and crawlers.
-For now I am just making sure everthing is configured correctly between my terminal and the github cloud.
+For now I am just making sure everthing is configured correctly between my terminal and the github cloud...